andrewcho-dev/OpsConductor/.zencoder/rules/repo.md

 - **Job System**: Celery-based task execution and scheduling
 - **Database**: PostgreSQL for persistent storage
 - **Cache**: Redis for session management and task queuing
+- **Monitoring**: Prometheus and Grafana for metrics and visualization

 ## Projects